rexresearch

 electric field from the microwave radiation is also generated.
 A

-material is positioned in the region of pure magnetic field while
+material is positioned in the region of pure magnetic field

-electric field, and the material is heated in the region of pure
+pure electric field, and the material is heated in the region of

 Another embodiment relates to a method including providing a